Pure mathematics: Pure versus applied mathematics

 Friedrich Engels argued in his 1878 book Anti-Dühring that "it is not at all true that in pure mathematics the mind deals only with its own creations and imaginations.
 The concepts of number and figure have not been invented from any source other than the world of reality".
 He further argued that "Before one came upon the idea of deducing the form of a cylinder from the rotation of a rectangle about one of its sides, a number of real rectangles and cylinders, however imperfect in form, must have been examined.
 Like all other sciences, mathematics arose out of the needs of men...But, as in every department of thought, at a certain stage of development the laws, which were abstracted from the real world, become divorced from the real world, and are set up against it as something independent, as laws coming from outside, to which the world has to conform."

+In education

+After the year 2000, the case was made by authors like Cédric Villani that pure and abstract mathematics without a constructivist approach and taking into account other cognitive processes can become detrimental to education.

+More precisely that in order to reform the school system and the curriculum during 1960s and 1970s it was asked to the leading mathematicians how to teach mathematics and founding the educational system on set theory seemed to be the way to go.
+This led to a generation of un-prepared teachers, a generation of low-quality educational material and ultimately poor education.

+We actually don't know how people learn mathematics, and an experimental approach to understand how to teach mathematics should be promoted.